Federal protection granted for imperiled freshwater mussels - NewsBreak

 The newly designated threatened species have much wider ranges than many struggling mussels, Peeples said.
 Both favor stream bottoms with mixtures of sand, gravel and cobble.

-The longsolid can reach five inches in length and live up to 50 years.
+The longsolid can reach five inches (12.7 centimeters) in length and live up to 50 years.
 It’s found in Alabama, Indiana, Kentucky, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia and West Virginia.

 Of 60 known populations, 48 are in a limited area with no indication that young mussels are reaching adulthood, according to the Fish and Wildlife Service.